Royal Canadian Mounted Police: Municipal employees

 Abbreviated as "ME" they are found in RCMP detachments where a contract exists with a municipality to provide front-line policing.
-MEs are not actually employees of the RCMP, but are instead employed by the local municipality to work in the RCMP detachment.
+MEs are not employees of the RCMP but are instead employed by the local municipality to work in the RCMP detachment.
 They conduct the same duties that a PSE would and are required to meet the same reliability and security clearance to do so.
 Many detachment buildings house a combination of municipally and provincially funded detachments, and therefore there are often PSEs and MEs found working together in them.

 Ranks

 The rank system of the RCMP is partly a result of their origin as a paramilitary service.
-Upon its founding, the RCMP adopted the rank insignias of the Canadian Army (which in turn came from the British Army).
-Like in a military, the RCMP also has a distinction between commissioned and non-commissioned officers.
+Upon its founding, the RCMP adopted the rank insignia of the Canadian Militia (which in turn came from the British Army).
+As in the military, the RCMP also has a distinction between commissioned and non-commissioned officers.
 The non-commissioned ranks are mostly based on military ranks (apart from constable).
 Non-commissioned officer ranks above staff sergeant resemble those that formerly existed in the Canadian Army, but have since been replaced by warrant officers.
 The commissioned officer ranks, by contrast, use a set of non-military titles that are often used in Commonwealth police services.
 The number of higher ranks like chief superintendent and deputy commissioner have been added on and increased since the formation of the service, while the lower commissioned rank of sub-inspector has been dropped.

 The numbers are current as of April 1, 2019: